 The task force also found that there is not a consistent policy between registrars in relation to domain names that lapse while a UDRP claim is underway.!
 Although it is usually possible for a third party to pay the renewal fee for a domain name, some cases may exist in which the original registrant may not wish to have the domain name renewed.!
 The ideal resolution to this would not result in additional expense by the registrar, (e.g. simply forcing the registrar to renew the domain name at their own expense) or the registry (to implement a unique variation on the Redemption Grace Period for such names).!
-The task force proposes a policy that will require the arbitration case manager to inform the complainant in the event that a domain name is likely to be deleted during the UDRP process.!
+The task force proposes a policy that will allow complainants to pay for the restoration or renewal of the domain name on the same terms that the existing registrant would be allowed to.
+This policy gives the complainant require the arbitration case manager to inform the complainant in the event that a domain name is likely to be deleted during the UDRP process.!
 The complainant will then have the opportunity to pay the renewal fee to prevent the domain name lapsing without obtaining any rights to the domain name unless successful in its UDRP complaint.!
+Under this proposed policy, the registrar may theoretically collect (potentially large) restoration fees from both the complainant and existing registrant for the same domain name restoration or renewal.
+Although the task force believes that registrars may ultimately provide refunds where it seems appropriate rather than viewing this situation as a potential profit center, at some point in the future it may be worthwhile to review registrar practices in this regard to ensure fair treatment of both complainants and existing registrants.